message/iata/AE.md

 26. Flights from Congo (Dem.
 Rep.), India, Uganda, Viet Nam, Yemen and Zambia are suspended.
 27. Until 2 July 2021, flights from Nigeria and South Africa are suspended.
 28. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
-29. Effective 22 June 2021, passengers who in the past 14 days have been in Liberia, Namibia or Sierra Leone are not allowed to enter and transit.
-- This does not apply to:
-- nationals of United Arab Emirates and their first degree family members;
-- passengers with a diplomatic or an official passport traveling on duty;
-- passengers with a golden visa or a silver visa issued by United Arab Emirates.
-30. Effective 22 June 2021, passengers entering or transiting through United Arab Emirates who in the past 14 days have been in Liberia, Namibia or Sierra Leone must have a printed negative COVID-19 PCR test taken at most 48 hours before arrival.
-The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
-The test result must also have a QR code.
-- This does not apply to:
-- passengers younger than 12 years;
-- passengers with disabilities.